Landmarks Capital

 You

-• We accept applications from individuals, businesses, organizations, and local governments that are either the owner or long-term leaseholder of a historic property in King County.
+- We accept applications from individuals, businesses, organizations, and local governments that are either the owner or long-term leaseholder of a historic property in King County.
+Leaseholders must have a lease of at least 10 years, or five years with an option to renew.

 Your Project

-• Landmarks Capital funds may not be used for property acquisition, new additions, equipment purchases, planning and pre-development studies, general operating support, overhead costs, employee benefits, or any regular staff salaries.
-For equipment purchases, please see our Cultural Equipment grant.
+- Landmarks Capital funds may not be used for new additions, equipment purchases, planning and pre-development studies, general operating support, overhead costs, employee benefits, or any regular staff salaries.
+For equipment purchases, please see our Equipment grant.

 Workshops

-Three workshops will be virtual and have captioning available.
-Please register via the links provided to receive Zoom meeting information.
+For virtual workshops, please register via the links provided to receive Zoom meeting information.
 One workshop will be held in-person at the 4Culture office.
-Registration for the in-person workshop is requested, but not required, here.
+Registration for the in-person workshop is not required.

 If you are unable to attend the scheduled workshops, you can view this recorded workshop: